IVenzon/cse15l-lab-reports/Lab-Reports/week-3-lab-report-2.md

 Here is an example of an input that doesn't induce a failure.

 ```
   @Test
   public void testReverseInPlace() {
     int[] input1 = {1, 1, 1};
     ArrayExamples.reverseInPlace(input1);
     assertArrayEquals(new int[]{1, 1, 1}, input1);
   }
 ```

 The expected array after calling `reverseInPlace()` is `{1, 1, 1}` and that is exactly what is returned.
-*Note that this does not mean our method works correctly, as we can see in our other example input above.*
+*Note that this does not mean our method works correctly!
+As we can see in our other example input above, we have to make sure to thoroughly test our methods.*

 ---